-The Company's U.S. statutory tax rate is 34%.
-The difference in the effective tax rate for the three months and nine months ended September 30, 2017 was primarily attributable to the net effect of state income taxes and certain expenses or adjustments related to equity-based compensation.
+The Company's effective income tax rate was 21% and 31% for the three months ended March 31, 2018 and 2017.
+The effective rate for March 31, 2018 includes the reduction in the U.S. federal corporate rate from 35% to 21% for tax years beginning after December 31, 2017.
+The difference in the effective tax rate from the statutory tax rate was primarily attributable to the net effect of state income taxes and certain expenses or adjustments related to equity-based compensation.